theVolary/feather/featherdoc/docs/communication.md

        *    {
        *      client:   Object,    //the client that originated the message
        *      message:  String,    //the message type being transmitted (i.e. 'chat')
+       *      groupName: String,   //this contains the group name if this message is associated with a group; undefined otherwise
+       *      directedTo: Object (client),  //if this is a direct message, this will be the client that the message is being sent to; undefined otherwise
        *      data:     Object     //the message payload (which could be a flat string or an object deserialized from JSON)
        *    }
        *